OE-FET/Origin-Scripts/README.md

 	- These folders contain the graph themes and templates.
 	- In this case, there is no issue with *spaces* being in the filepath.
 3. Copy the project files in the `Examples` folder into a folder of your choice.
 	- The [Script examples](https://github.com/OE-FET/Origin-Scripts/blob/master/Examples/Script%20examples.opju) project file contains separate folders, each of whom tests a particular script.
+Each of these scripts only processes files that exist in the same folder as the script.
 All the scripts are tested in this file, except the `Experiment comparison` scripts.
 	- The [Script examples - Experiment comparison](https://github.com/OE-FET/Origin-Scripts/blob/master/Examples/Script%20examples%20-%20EG-OFET%20Experiment%20comparison.opju) project file is only designed to test the `Experiment comparison` scripts, which compare experimental data between different EG-OFET experiments (and hence from different folders).
 3. Run OriginLab and open the [Script examples](https://github.com/OE-FET/Origin-Scripts/blob/master/Examples/Script%20examples.opju) project file.
-	- Each folder of the project file contains sample data and a readme file.
+	- Each folder contains sample data and a readme file.
 The readme provides instructions on how to test the corresponding Origin script mentioned in the folder name.
 4. Open the `Library` script with `CodeBuilder` and modify the `templatepath$` string variable at the top of the script, so that it points to the Templates folder in your PC.
 Make sure to save the script.
 	- The `Library` is a script that contains functions that other scripts call.
-It will not meant to be executed.
+It will not meant to be executed by itself.
 5. Select `View` and then `Command Window`.
 The Command Window will appear.
 It is similar to the Linux command line and allows one to give commands directly to Origin, and run scripts.
 6. In the `Command Window`, write `cd C:\Users\<Account Name>\Documents\OriginLab\Scripts;` to set the Scripts directory as the working directory (do not forget the semicolon!).
 Then press `ENTER`.
 7. Now the scripts should work.
 To verify this, start typing the name of a script in the `Command Window` (e.g. `EG`) and then press `TAB`.
 If the working directory has been set correctly, Origin will try to autocomplete the partially typed script name with one of the EG-OFET scripts.